oliveira25mariano-del/DRE/replit.md

 Preferred communication style: Simple, everyday language.
 Interface language: Portuguese (Brazil) - All system interfaces and documentation should be in Portuguese.
 User requires: Complete understanding of Replit configuration and navigation in Portuguese.
-Admin Panel Access: Windows + M shortcut for hidden administrative panel at /admin-panel-secreto
+Admin Panel Access: Ctrl + Alt + A shortcut for hidden administrative panel at /admin-panel-secreto

 ## System Architecture